 Pilar considers herself a conscious capitalist, rather than a social entrepreneur.
 To her, the difference is that while a social entrepreneur takes a social good concept and adds an entrepreneurial spin to it to monetize and generate revenues (sometimes more limited) to support that concept; a conscious capitalist utilizes the best economic model of capitalism to generate significant revenues and returns and incorporates conscious, socially good principles to maximize the impact across People, Purpose, Profit and the Planet.

 Some of Pilar's conscious capitalist endeavors include:

-She is the Co-Founder and Managing Director of the Alchemus Capital, a hybrid investment fund that utilizes the federal EB-5 foreign investor program to leverage foreign with domestic investors to invest in:
+She is the Co-Founder and Managing Director of the Alchemus Capital, a hybrid investment fund that invests in INNOVATION, INTEGRITY AND INCLUSION, including:

 She founded OneGiving.com, one of the early online giving platforms that standardized and made it easier to GIVE, BUY and track IMPACT for consumers, corporations, celebrities and causes.